whyliuxing/reverse-engineering-journal/README.md

 * Default display assembly in AT&T notation.
 To change it to the more readable Intel notation: set disassembly-flavor intel.
 To make this change permanent, write it in the .gdbinit file
 * Set command can be used to change the flags in EFLAGS.
 You just need to know the bit position of the flag you wanted to change
   + For example to set the zero flag, first set a temporary variable: set $ZF = 6 (bit position 6 in EFLAG is zero flag).
 Use that variable to set the zero flag bit: set $eflags |= (1 << $ZF)
-  + To figure out the bit position of a flag that you are interested in, check out the image below:
+  + To figure out the bit position of a flag that you are interested in, check out this image below (MIT course 6.858):
 ![EFLAGS Register - MIT course 6.858](http://css.csail.mit.edu/6.858/2013/readings/i386/fig2-8.gif)

 ## *x86 (4/23/2017)*
-* (Intel Specific) value stored in RAM is in little-endian but when moved to registers it is in big-endian
+* Value stored in RAM is in little-endian but when moved to registers it is in big-endian
 * The 8 32-bit general-purpose registers (GPRs) for x86 architecture: EAX, EBX, ECX, EDX, EDI, ESI, EBP, and ESP.
 For x64 architecture, there are 18 general-purpose registers (GPRs).
 GPRs are used for temporary storage and can be directly accessed/changed in user code (e.g. mov eax, 1)
 * The 5 32-bit memory index registers for x86 architecture: ESI, EDI, ESP, EBP, EIP.
 Most of them are also GPRs.
 They usually contain memory addresses.
 But obviously, if a memory index register is used as a GPR instead, it can contain any value
 * The 6 32-bit selector registers for x86 architecture: CS, DS, ES, FS, GS, SS.
 A selector register indicates a specific block of memory from which one can read or write.
 The real memory address is looked up in an internal CPU table